LightDE: A Lightweight Method for Eliminating Dangling Pointers: Design

 \subsubsection{Dangling Pointer Elimination}

 In this paragraph, we explain the method LightDE uses to eliminate corresponding dangling pointers after an object is released.
 We insert our memory management function before the release points identified by the pointer analysis and remove the program's original memory release function.
-The LightDE thread releases the program's allocated memory to prevent UAF vulnerabilities from occurring during the elimination of dangling pointers by LightDE.
-Our memory management function removes the information of the released object from our multithreaded hash table and passes this information to the LightDE thread.
+The LightDE thread releases the memory after setting the pointers pointing to the released memory to invalid pointers to prevent UAF vulnerabilities during the elimination of dangling pointers.
+Our memory management function removes the information of the released object from our multi-threaded hash table and passes this information to the LightDE thread.
 The LightDE thread then retrieves the static identifier of this runtime object and uses it to obtain the static pointers stored in the program's data segment that point to the object.
 Next, the LightDE thread uses the pointer mapping method described in \ref{sec:ptrMap} to check whether the corresponding runtime pointers point to the released object, and it invalidates the corresponding dangling pointers.